BVI-CC: A Dataset for Research on Video Compression and Quality Assessment: Background

 Video coding standards normally define the syntax of bitstream and the decoding process, while encoders generate standard-compliant bitstream and thus determine compression performance.
 Each generation of video coding standard comes with a reference test model, such as HM (HEVC Test Model) for HEVC, which can be used to provide a performance benchmark.

-H.264/MPEG-4-AVC \cite{r:h264} was launched in 2004, and is still the most prolific video coding standard, despite the fact that the current standard, H.265/HEVC \cite{r:HEVC} finalised in 2013, provides enhanced coding performance.
-Since 2018, work on the next generation video coding standard, Versatile Video Coding (VVC), has targeted 30\%-50\% coding gain over H.265/HEVC, supporting immersive formats (360\textdegree~videos) and higher spatial resolutions, up to 16K.
+H.264/MPEG-4-AVC (\cite{r:h264}) was launched in 2004, and is still the most prolific video coding standard, despite the fact that its successor, H.265/HEVC (\cite{r:HEVC}) finalised in 2013, provides enhanced coding performance.
+In 2020, the first version of the latest video coding standard, Versatile Video Coding (VVC) (\cite{s:VVC1}), has been finalised, which can achieve 30\%-50\% coding gain over H.265/HEVC, supporting immersive formats (360\textdegree~videos) and higher spatial resolutions, up to 16K.